Proceedings of the Standing Senate Committee on

 That is going well.
 The PPS is involved and we know every time they come on the Hill.
 We provide a liaison person to them who is aware of the various contingency plans and who will help out if required.

 The Chair: That liaison person is just when they come on the Hill?

 Mr. Duheme: Yes.

-The Chair: Can we assume that you are already interoperable with those
+The Chair: Can we assume that you are already interoperable with those two other groups?

 Mr. Duheme: Yes.

 The Chair: That doesn't present a problem?